troclaux/notes/aws.md

 ## Polly

-> convert text to speech using deep learnign
+> fully-managed service that converts text to speech using deep learning

 - allows development of applications that talk

 ## QLDB (Quantum Ledger DataBase) (out-of-scope)

-> fully managed ledger database
+> fully-managed ledger database

 > track all changes to your application data over time and maintain a verifiable history of changes